obsqrbtz/clrsync/README.md

 # clrsync

 **Notice:** This application is not yet released and is subject to change.
-Deb, RPM, and AUR packages, as well as a Windows installer, will be available soon.

 A theme management tool for synchronizing color schemes across multiple applications. clrsync allows to define color palettes once and apply them consistently to all configurable applications.